framelift/framelift/README.md

 ```

 Output: `cmake-build-debug/framelift` (`.exe` on Windows).
 On Windows the required shared libraries
 are copied next to the executable; on Linux Qt/FFmpeg/libass are resolved from the system.
-Package
+Plugin
-DLLs are placed under `cmake-build-debug/packages/` (`.dll` on Windows, `.so` on Linux).
+DLLs/SOs are placed under `cmake-build-debug/plugins/` (`.dll` on Windows, `.so` on Linux).
 The Vulkan backend links the official Vulkan loader when enabled; a Vulkan runtime
 (`libvulkan.so.1` / `vulkan-1.dll`) is required for Vulkan-enabled builds.